ishan-chaudhary/AIS_project/README.md

   - from sklearn.metrics.pairwise import haversine_distances
   - from sklearn.cluster import DBSCAN

+  Customized Modules
+  The analysis in this project uses functions from the gsta module, which stands for GeoSpatial Temporal Analysis module.
+The gsta_config file is not share on the repo and stores server information including passwords and credentials.
+This replaces the aws_credentials module.

 # Data Ingest, Cleaning, and Analysis

   The AIS data is large.
 January 2017 data fro the US is 25 gigabytes.
 The entire year could be about 300 gigabytes.
 There are two options here.
 The first is to put it all in the cloud with all the raw data and cleaned tables.
 The second is to  store all csvs as zipped files, process and clean he data in chunks to a database, and create a summary for every vessel in the data.
 Then, we can sample the raw positions and conduct cluster analysis on those samples.
 Armed with our summary analysis of the entire data, we can then ensure that our samples are representative of different patterns.

-  We will first pursue the latter option, but may eventually use AWS to spin-up a PostGres instance.
+  We will first pursue the latter option, but may eventually use AWS to spin-up a PostGres instance for the entire dataset.

   Current implementation (16 January 2020) uses a source directory as an input and iterates through all the csv files in that directory.
 Future improvements can allow filtering based on month and zone.
 Additionally, can eventually add a webscraper component.

 ## Ingest Pipeline Summary
+  There are two options for ingesting data and building out our database tables.
+The first is to use the ingest_SQL_script to manually create the tables, build indices, populate sample tables and build out the summary tables.
+This works best for ingesting one csv, such as the sample of Cargo vessels used for much of this analysis.
+For loading in multiple csvs, it will be more efficient to use the Python scrip ingest_script_prod.py.

+  In both versions, the sequencing is very similar.

-  First we create a new database (in prod it is the "AIS_data" database) and then build a Post GIS extension.
-Then we run the python script "ingest_script_prod".
-This script:
+  - Create a new database and then build a Post GIS extension.
   - Creates a connection to the db
   - Drops any existing tables using a custom 'drop_table' function.
 (Note, in prod the actual calls are commented out for safety.)
   - Creates a "dedupe_table" function for the ship_info table.